timfel/rml/README.MLton.txt

 To compile the SML part of the RML:
 -----------------------------------
 cd compiler
-compiler> mlton -verbose 3 -target self RML.mlb then just copy the rml executable in the rml/arch-os-compiler/bin/ and edit the
+compiler> mlton -verbose 3 -target self rml.mlb then just copy the rml executable in the rml/arch-os-compiler/bin/ and edit the